- About Us

 Positions available (please inquire)

-- Digital Humanities-focused postdoctoral position - 2019
+- Digital Humanities-focused postdoctoral position (short or part time) - 2020

 Please contact Rachel Hendery for more information on any of the above.